Whether you’re just starting out, or thinking of upgrading your old cash register, check out this guide on the best cash registers for small business.

 Portable Cash Registers — Hard-Wired

 Portable cash registers offer much of the same functionality as their battery-powered counterparts but require power outlets.
-Although hard-wired models don’t offer the same versatility as battery-powered cash registers, they tend to be more reliable because they don’t depend on batteries to operate.
+Although hard-wired models don’t offer the same versatility as battery-powered cash registers, they are more reliable because they don’t depend on batteries to operate.

-One of the downsides to this type of model is that you are dependent upon having access to an electrical outlet.
-This can prove inconvenient, particularly if you want to create a setup where your cash register isn’t stuck in the back of your display and against a wall.
+One of the downsides of this model is that it’s dependent on an electrical outlet.
+This can be inconvenient, particularly if you want your retail store to feature a floorplan that is limited in space.

 Computerized Point of Sale Systems

 A computerized point of sale system (POS), more commonly referred to as a POS terminal, is a more sophisticated version of the traditional electronic cash register.
-These systems, which usually run on a PC-based computer leverage POS software applications that enable merchants to record sales, customer information, inventory levels, and other data that enhances business tracking and improves decision making.
+These systems usually run POS software applications on a PC-based computer.
+This software empowers merchants to record sales, create customer profiles, perform inventory management tasks, and track key business insights that improve decision-making and enhance business performance.

 The downside of these systems is that the software usually comes preconfigured, making them susceptible to constant crashes, repairs, and maintenance fees.
 When you consider all of the costs involved: purchase fees, setup fees, and maintenance fees, a computerized point of sale system can cost anywhere from $4,000 to $10,000.

-Thanks to advances in technology like the introduction of cloud computing and the iPad, small business owners now have access to modern, mobile point of sale technology that provides them with the robust features found in a computerized pos system at a fraction of the cost.
+Thanks to the introduction of technology like cloud computing, the iPad, and mobile Android devices, small business owners now have access to mobile POS cash register technology.
+Mobile POS technology provides merchants with the same robust business management features found in a computerized pos system at a fraction of the cost.

-Access to feature-rich iPad cash register software can be as little as $2.50/day.
-Also, while computer-based systems restrain store staff to fixed checkout areas, and takes up considerable counter space, mobile POS systems enable greater flexibility and mobility within your store layout.
+Access to feature-rich iPad cash register software is often available for a meager monthly price.
+Also, while computer-based systems restrain staff to fixed checkout areas mobile POS systems enable greater flexibility and mobility within your store layout.

-Not only are these tablet-based systems relatively simple to use, but they also provide businesses with the comprehensive data they need to run a growing business.
+Not only are these tablet-based systems relatively simple to use, but they also provide businesses with a variety of additional functionality that can improve performance and efficiency.
+Let’s take a look.

 What Kind of Register Is Right for Your Business?